Options vs. cash

 10^4 people rich by the late 90s.
 The vast majority of those people were no different from people in similar roles at Microsoft’s competitors.
 They just happened to pick a winning lottery ticket.
 This is the opposite of what founders claim they get out of giving options.
 As above, companies that pay cash, like Netflix, don’t seem to have a problem with employee productivity.

-If you’re familiar with the history, you may note that a large fraction of the people who were made rich by working at Microsoft joined after their IPO, which was in 1986.
+By the way, a large fraction of the people who were made rich by working at Microsoft joined after their IPO, which was in 1986.
 The same is true of Google, and while Facebook is too young for us to have a good idea what the long-term post-IPO story is, the folks who joined a year or two after the IPO (5 years ago, in 2012) have done quite well for themselves.
 People who joined pre-IPO have done better, but as mentioned above, most people have diminishing returns to individual wealth.
+The same power-law-like distribution that makes VC work also means that it’s entirely plausible that Microsoft alone made more post-IPO people rich from 1986-1999 than all pre-IPO tech companies combined during that period.
+Something similar is plausibly true for Google from 2004 until FB’s IPO in 2012, even including the people who got rich from FB’s IPO as people who were made rich by a pre-IPO company, and you can do a similar calculation for Apple.

 There are several potential counter-arguments to the statement that VC returns (and therefore startup equity) don’t beat the market.